Photo: Matthew Shepherd

 Mowing your lawn less allows flowering plants to bloom, providing bees and other pollinators with the nectar and pollen that they rely on to feed themselves as well as their offspring.
 This is the primary benefit, giving flowers a chance to bloom uninterrupted and in greater abundance.
 Longer grass can also provide other benefits to invertebrates including shelter.
 The more varied structure created by longer grass will support more than just bees, including ground beetles as well as some species of butterflies that use grasses as host plants.
 The fiery skipper and sachem are two examples of butterflies whose caterpillars utilize lawn grasses.

 So, letting my lawn grow will be great for bees!

-It won’t be great, but it will be better.
+It won’t be great, but it will be better than nothing.
 Letting your lawn grow and having Dutch clover, dandelions, and other weeds flowering will mean there is something for bees to forage on, but many weeds are non-native, and don’t support a wide range of native bees.
-In addition, some lawn weeds may be invasive and need to be controlled.
-But it is a starting point for changing our neighborhoods into places that will support bees and other wildlife.
+In addition, some lawn weeds are noxious and need to be controlled.
+To be honest, it would be better if you rip up your lawn and replace it with a little meadow or prairie.
+But reducing the intensity of lawn maintenance is a starting point for changing our neighborhoods into places that will support bees and other wildlife.